eden-network/mev-boost-etl/README.md

 # MEV Boost ETL

 This repository contains the code and infrastructure for managing the extraction, transformation, and loading (ETL) processes for MEV-Boost data, including both bids and payloads.
-The system handles real-time data collection, processing, and storage, as well as historical data backloading using Kubernetes.
+The system handles batch data collection, processing, and storage, as well as historical data backloading using Kubernetes.

 ## Overview